 Here are some of my favourite breakfast ideas

-Add your choice of liquid (dairy, soy, goat, almond, rice milk etc) perhaps with some Greek yoghurt and fresh fruit (banana or berries are a favourite) or ground flax seed and you have an awesome, nutrient rich meal to fuel you for the morning.
+Add your choice of liquid (dairy, soy, goat, almond, rice milk etc) perhaps with some Greek yoghurt (or non-dairy if that’s your preference).
+Top it with fresh fruit and maybe some ground flaxseed and you have an awesome, nutrient rich meal to fuel you for the morning.

 You can make your muesli “bircher-style” by adding your liquid the night before.
 Soaking your muesli in this way makes it a bit easier to eat and digest and it’s great if you want to grab and go in the morning.

 Eggs are definitely a weekend favourite.
 I like mine poached (or scrambled or an omelette for an occasional treat) with your vegetable of choice e.g. tomato, mushroom, avocado or spinach or maybe baked beans.
-If you like bacon, save it for once in a while as it doesn’t have many redeeming nutritional qualities unfortunately.
+If you like bacon, save it for a special occasion as it doesn’t have many redeeming nutritional qualities unfortunately.

 You can make up a batch of chia pudding and store it in containers ready to grab as you race out the door.
-Here is just one recipe for a chia pudding to get you started.
+Here is just one Protein-packed chia pudding snack to get you started.
 Play around with the spices to get some variety…try vanilla or cacao.

 Quinoa coconut muffins